The Troy, Hyperborea and Atlantis Connection

 The ancient Greek myths and narratives not only conveyed historical experiences but also shaped their perceptions of the world and the cosmos.
 They blended mythological interpretation with reality to teach important lessons of morality, ethics, and human limitations.

-Plato’s works “Timaeus” and “Critias” utilise the mythical city of Atlantis as a philosophical allegory to explore the concept of the ideal state and the consequences of moral decay.
+Plato’s works “Timaeus” and “Critias” utilise the mythical city of Atlantis as a philosophical allegory to explore the ideal state and the consequences of moral decay.
 This is an extension of Homeric exploration of heroism and divine justice, but Plato takes it a step further.
-While Homer focuses on individual fate and divine intervention, Plato broadens the scope to the level of societal destiny, where the collective actions of a society determine its ultimate fate.
+While Homer focuses on individual fate and divine intervention, Plato broadens the scope to societal destiny, where the collective actions of a society determine its ultimate fate.

 Conclusion